 Externships are graded as Pass/No Credit/Fail.
 Grades are based on classroom participation and the supervising attorney’s assessment of the student including but not limited to the student’s work habits, work quality, and professionalism.
 Students who are terminated or asked to leave a placement for any reason, including unprofessional or inappropriate behavior, will fail the externship.
 Students who do not complete the classroom requirements will receive a grade of No Credit.

 11. What happens if I decide to withdraw from my externship?

-Students may withdraw from an externship only with the permission of the Director and Associate Dean.
+Students may withdraw from an externship only with the permission of the Office of Experiential Learning and the Associate Dean for Academics.
 See Section 502(d) of the Academic Code.
 Students should endeavor to honor all commitments made to their employer.